satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Code review requires participation from people with differing degrees of expertise and knowledge of the project.
 This leads to higher quality of the code as well as faster development than individual programmers could normally contribute.
-These contributions are also made well beyond the initial code review allowing for bugs to be detected and improvements to be made.
-Extending the life of the review process beyond initial review could result in similar benefits.
+These contributions can also be made well beyond the initial code review allowing for bugs to be detected and improvements to be made by noobs newdies contributors.

 Enhancing code review systems for article review